 Veronika Tomanova is a Czech journalist and blogger who loves adventure.
 She loves to push her limits and inspires others to do it, too.

 “Media nowadays portray the extremes to make the content shareable and discussed.
 When you are thinking to visit a developing country outside of Europe, you will know from the media that people are dying from hunger there, a significant percent of the population is illiterate, there is no sanitation in the villages and so on.
 But hey, are you planning to live in a village?

 During my first trip to Asia, I wouldn’t lie if I say that around 1/3 of my bag was filled with medicines (that sounds really embarrassing to me now).
 Though I myself come from a developing country, media made me believe that my travelling destination is filled with health threats and diseases.

 Should I mention that I’ve used just two medicines from my “collection” and they were also available on the spot?
 Obviously, during my next trips, I was taking 5 medicines that specifically help me and all the others I was buying abroad upon necessity.

 The media quite often skips good news as they are not getting popularity online, thus travelers are often missing a bigger picture.
 Read more details what you need to know before planning a trip to India.“

 We hope you can take away some valuable life lessons from these backpacker fails!
 If not, we hope you had a laugh.
-What is your worst backpacking mistake?
-OR what can you take away from these mistakes?
+What is are your worst backpacking mistakes?
+OR what can you take away from these backpacking mistakes?